-Swimmer’s ear (otitis externa) is an inflammation of the external ear canal.
+Swimmer’s ear (otitis externa) is a painful inflammation of the external ear canal that often affects children and teens.
 Swimmer’s ear is caused by fungi or bacteria.
-Water that stays in the ear canal during swimming, for example, may let bacteria and fungi grow.
+Water that gets trapped in the ear canal after swimming, for example, may let bacteria and fungi grow.

 Many different things can make it more likely for your child to get swimmer's ear.
 Swimming or being in other wet, humid conditions are common causes.
 Other possible causes are: